Employees’ Electronic Communications

 D. Access by supervisory staff

-If a supervisor of a former Employee requires access to the former Employee’s email for business continuity reasons, the supervisor will request access from Human Resources & Payroll.
+If a supervisor of a former Employee or retiree requires access to the former Employee’s email for business continuity reasons, the supervisor will request access from Human Resources & Payroll.
 Access will be granted only after Human Resources verifies that the former Employee is no longer employed by the University, and that the request is made by such former Employee’s supervisor.

 A. Effective Date: